Jalle19/xbmc-video-server/README.md

 Installation
 ------------

+### Linux

-The following steps assume that your shell user is able to use the `sudo` command, that you're running a Debian/Ubuntu-based operating system, that you're going to use Apache 2 as web server and that its document root is located in /var/www.
+The following steps assume that your shell user is able to use the `sudo` command, that you're running a Debian/Ubuntu-based operating system, that you're going to use Apache as web server and that its document root is located in /var/www.

 Run the following commands, one by one, in the exact order shown here: